fNIRS/snirf/snirf_specification.md

 * Occupy a [simple dataspace](http://davis.lbl.gov/Manuals/HDF5-1.8.7/UG/UG_frame12Dataspaces.html).
 * Have exactly the number of dimensions specified.
 A SNIRF field specified by this document as a `numeric 1-D array` must occupy a dataspace with `rank` of 1.

+> For code samples in various programming langauges which demonstrate the writing of SNIRF-specified formats, see the [Appendix](#code-samples).

 ## SNIRF file specification

 The SNIRF data format must have the initial `H5G` group type `/nirs` at the